Illinois Institute of Technology Academic Campus: Other buildings

 At the north end of campus is Keating Hall, the athletic building, which is located at 3040 South Wabash Avenue and was designed by Goldsmith.
 The building spans three stories, two of which are underground; because of its function, Keating Hall has a different design from IIT's other buildings, with a glass facade and a roof resting on large plate girders.
 Inside are a gymnasium, swimming pool, team sports facilities, classrooms, offices, and fitness rooms.

 The eastern portion of the campus has nine fraternity and sorority halls, which are owned by IIT and leased to various fraternal organizations.
 Five of these buildings are almost identical, with three stories each.
 These structures have a lobby, a resident adviser's apartment, and communal rooms on the first floor, as well as study rooms and bedrooms on the upper stories.
 The fraternity and sorority buildings were designed by multiple architects between 1958 and 1960, surrounding a campus quad.
-Also on the east side of campus, next to Carmen Hall, is the Carr Memorial Chapel, a rectangular structure measuring one story high.
+Also on the east side of campus, next to Carman Hall, is the Carr Memorial Chapel, a rectangular structure measuring one story high.
 It has a concrete-and-steel frame, a brick-and-glass facade, and a travertine altar; the interior superstructure, including the roof's superstructure, is completely visible inside.

 At the campus's western end, there is a cogeneration plant designed by National Energy Systems next to the boiler building; it has a capacity of 8000 kW.
 The western portion of the campus also includes the Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship, designed by John Ronan Architects.
 The Kaplan Institute building has a 24 by 24 ft square floor grid and a rectangular massing, similar to many of Mies's earlier buildings.
 The upper portion of the Kaplan Institute building has an ethylene tetrafluoroethylene facade, making it the first building in Chicago to use that material.
 The second story is cantilevered, protruding above the ground floor.
 The Kaplan Institute building contains open-plan study areas and two outdoor courtyards.